 Read more on the tragic, long-term effects of malnutrition.

-How is World Vision responding to the Africa hunger and food crises?
+How is World Vision responding to hunger and food crises in Africa?

-Funding provided through child sponsorship programs in Kenya and Ethiopia enabled our local staff to observe communities’ needs early, in 2016, before the crisis intensified.
-They responded accordingly, providing drought-resistant seeds and training for farmers, cash-for-work programs, and other interventions that help families avert crisis or weather it more confidently.
+Funding provided through child sponsorship programs in Kenya and Ethiopia enabled our local staff to assist communities in 2016 before the crisis intensified.
+They provided drought-resistant seeds and training for farmers, cash-for-work programs, and other interventions that help families avert crisis or weather it more confidently.

-By the time the food crisis became full-fledged earlier this year, staff in South Sudan and Somalia were already helping communities struggling with food-insecurity and malnutrition due to conflict and years of persistent drought.
+By the time the food crisis became full-fledged, staff in South Sudan and Somalia were already helping communities struggling with food insecurity and malnutrition due to conflict and years of persistent drought.

 With long-term development programs in place, hunger crises can often be avoided and families can maintain independence.
 Here’s how World Vision is working today to prevent future food and hunger crises:

 - Farmers and pastoralists benefit from market development, immunizations for livestock, and training and seeds to grow drought-resistant crops.